zarah-mohsin/Live-Patient-Review-HackTogetherTeams/README.md

 ### Use in other tenants

 This is a very simple application.
 It doesn't authenticate users, so the manifest works in any tenant.
 When you have a production deployment in Azure, you can use the same app package in any Microsoft 365 tenant where you have permission to upload or install it.

-### Run Fluid Relay Service in Azure

-If you wish to host your own Fluid Relay Service in Azure instead of using the Live Share provided Fluid Relay Service, you can find alternative sources [in this folder](./alt-tabs-azure/).
-This is allows use of the application outside of meetings.
-Check the README.md file for details.